 It relates to risk of financial loss to the Company if counterparty to a financial instrument fails to meet its contractual obligations.
 The Company takes on exposure to credit risk, which is the risk that a counterparty will be unable to pay amounts in full when due.
-The Company's main credit risk concentration is its cash and cash equivalents.
+The Company's main credit risk concentration is its cash and cash equivalents and other receivables.

-With respect to credit risk arising from financial assets which comprise of cash and cash equivalents, the Company's exposure to credit risk arises from the default of the counterparty, with a maximum exposure equal to the carrying amount of these financial assets.
-The Company's exposure to credit risk is minimal as it banks with Absa Bank (Mauritius) Limited, a reputable financial institution with credit rating as per Moody's rating for deposits of Baa3.
+With respect to credit risk arising from financial assets which mainly comprise of cash and cash equivalents, the Company's exposure to credit risk arises from the default of the counterparty, with a maximum exposure equal to the carrying amount of these financial assets.
+The Company's exposure to credit risk is minimal as it banks with Absa Bank (Mauritius) Limited, a reputable financial institution with credit rating as per Moody's rating for deposits of P-1.

-2020 2019
+2021 2020

 USD USD

-Cash at bank 138,124 179,153
+Cash at bank 3,235,877 138,124